-- Human Resource: Even though CRO and A/B testing were used in the past, it is only in the past few years that it has gained a front stage.
+Even though businesses have been using CRO and A/B testing for many years, it is only recently that the two concepts gained a front stage.
 Because of this, a large segment of the market does not have a dedicated optimization team, and when they do, it is usually limited to a handful of people.
 This is where a planned optimization calendar comes in handy.
 With a properly planned and prioritized backlog, a small CRO team can focus its limited resources on high stake items.

-Backlog candidates should be marked on how hard they are to test based on technical and economical ease.
-You can quantify each potential candidate as business opportunities based on the above criteria and choose the highest scorer.
+Backlog candidates should be marked on how hard they are to test based on technical and economic ease.
+You can quantify each potential candidate as a business opportunity based on the above criteria and choose the highest scorer.
 For example, like an eCommerce business, you may want to test your homepage, product page, checkout page, and thank you (rating) page.
-Now according to PIE framework, you line these up and mark them potential, importance and ease:
+Now according to the PIE framework, you line these up and mark them potential, importance and ease:

 *marked out of a total of 10 points per criteria.